 The seventeen-year-old princess of Fantasinia, whose life is turned upside down when her country is invaded by Bronquia and her parents killed in battle against its Emperor, Gulcasa.
 She escapes the castle with her family's ancient sword, the Gran Centurio, and slowly gathers allies from her own country and others to take her kingdom back (and bloodily slaughter Gulcasa and his allies for killing her parents).
 She is beloved by her people, and generally comes off to others as a kindhearted girl who can be both naive about the way the world works and a voice of authority.
 However, she is also revealed to be highly immature and holds a vendetta against Gulcasa for her parents' deaths.
 Over the course of the war, Yggdra slowly loses her childish idealism and becomes a wise and loving ruler, seeking peace because she understands the true cost of battle and that conflicts are never black and white.

 - Action Dress Rip: According to character designer's liner notes.
 During her Blaze Union cameo, we get to see what her dress looked like before she cut the skirt.

 - Ahoge: Although she's naive rather than stupid, and her naivete doesn't last too long.

 - Ancestral Weapon: The Gran Centurio has been passed down the Artwaltz line for over a thousand years, and has always been used by the King or Queen of Fantasinia.

-- Asleep for Days: Precisely a week between chapters four and five.
+- Asleep for Days: She slept precisely for a week between chapters four and five.

-- BFS: The Gran Centurio's as big as she is.
+- BFS: The Gran Centurio's sword as big as she is.